sympy/sympy/doc/src/modules/polys/numberfields.rst

 is a finitely-generated $\mathbb{Z}$-module, whose generators form an `integral basis`_ for the field.

-Classes allowing us to represent such modules, and their elements, and homomorphisms between them, are provided in the :py:mod:`~.modules` module.
+Classes allowing us to represent such modules, and their elements, are provided in the :py:mod:`~.modules` module.
+Here, the :py:class:`~.ModuleElement` class provides another way to represent algebraic numbers.

 Modules